Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 5

-There were many incidents happened ever since Vellaiyan arrived and left the Water Bridge.
-The tiny attachment which Maruthi was having with this world had also left her and went afar.
+There were many incidents that happened ever since Vellaiyan arrived and left the Water Bridge.
+The tiny attachment that Maruthi had with this world had also left her and gone afar.
 Her thoughts were hovering around her baby frequently.
-She had given the baby name Vellachi.
-The destiny had performed its role perfectly, at least, in this matter.
+She had given the baby the name Vellachi.
+The destiny had performed its role perfectly, at least in this matter.
 It had taken the baby to Vellaiyan.

-Once the next English man came, he was mad after hygiene.
-Maruthi lost her status of a gardener and was thrown into Tea garden as coolie again.
-But, unlike before no big Gods of the estate ever looked at her.
-She used to receive a lot of abuses, instead.
+Once the next Englishman came, he was mad after hygiene.
+Maruthi lost her status as a gardener and was thrown into the tea garden as a coolie again.
+But, unlike before, no big gods of the estate ever looked at her.
+She used to receive a lot of abuse instead.
 If she did not get them, it was her sheer luck.

 The situation had so become that some of the coolies there had to give her toddy to her for her favour in return.

 Sometimes, Maruthi thought of going back to her village.
-If she were to go there, she had to stay only at her father’s house.
-Even though her mind was filled with a desire of staying with Velaiyan, her mind was not ripe enough, for no reason, to entertain that thought of going to him.
+If she were to go there, she would have to stay only at her father’s house.
+Even though her mind was filled with a desire to stay with Velaiyan, her mind was not ripe enough, for no reason, to entertain that thought of going to him.

-Within short span of time she came there, all youthful appearance and her attractive appeal had withered away.
+Within a short span of time she came there; all youthful appearance and her attractive appeal had withered away.
 Now she was not old Maruthi.
-Her cheerful talks and mirthful laughter in Vasavanpatti had all become just age old stories.
+Her cheerful talks and mirthful laughter in Vasavanpatti had all become just age-old stories.

 Once such intense thoughts started to eat her up from inside like insects, what could her frail body do?
-Her death, when it occurred must take place only in Vasavanpatti, she thought.
-This desire gained momentum, of late.
+Her death, when it occurred, must take place only in Vasavanpatti, she thought.
+This desire has gained momentum of late.

 Maruthi developed a lot of sores in her legs and hands.
-Along with it, accompanied a sharp cough too.
+Along with it, a sharp cough too.
 She took a lot of liquid medicines from the hospital but in vain.
-Doctor advised her medicine injection.
+The doctor advised her on a medicine injection.
 That treatment was continued at the mercy of Kankani Subban.
 Apart from that, her neighbor Pechi also helped her in this.

 Whatever her conditions might be, attendance at the tea garden to pluck the tea leaves should never stop.
 Kankani Subban was very strict in this matter.
-Kicking, beating and expletives were just ordinary punishments.
-The cruelest punishment among them was imposing fine and deducting it from the weekly wages.
+Kicking, beating, and expletives were just ordinary punishments.
+The cruelest punishment among them was imposing a fine and deducting it from the weekly wages.

-Maruthi got stunned for a second that whether she had faced any demon.
+Maruthi got stunned for a second, wondering whether she had faced any demon.
 She stood like a stone.

-Subban snatched away her basket, flipped it with the leaves on her head and gave a kick on her chest.
-When he found that the leaves in the basket were matured leaves instead of tender ones, his side of justification got strengthened.
-He beat her up severely with the stick in his hand, he marched straight towards his office to impose fine on her.
+Subban snatched away her basket, flipped it with the leaves on her head, and gave a kick on her chest.
+When he found that the leaves in the basket were mature leaves instead of tender ones, his side of justification got strengthened.
+He beat her up severely with the stick in his hand; he marched straight towards his office to impose a fine on her.

 Pechi wanted to stop all these.
-Bu she was terribly afraid of Subban.
-Further, she was not ready to damage her relationship with Subban who was good to her till then.
+But she was terribly afraid of Subban.
+Further, she was not ready to damage her relationship with Subban, who was good to her till then.
 She was hiding behind the bushes.
 Once he moved out of the place, she came to Maruthi.

 Once Maruthi became conscious, she released a cough.
 Three drops of blood fell along with it.